Home

 One of the most important things we can do is to make space for people who come together, listen, and speak — especially when we come from different perspectives.
 I am committed to finding ways for stakeholders to learn from each other, and to be open to learning from and interacting with math education practitioners worldwide.

-COMET As current chair of the MAA Committee on the Mathematical Education of Teachers, my agenda includes programming that educates the mathematical community on issues implicated by equity concerns, and advocating for the status of mathematics education/mathematics educators in mathematics departments.
+COMET As chair of the MAA Committee on the Mathematical Education of Teachers, my agenda included programming that educates the mathematical community on issues implicated by equity concerns, and advocating for the status of mathematics education/mathematics educators in mathematics departments.

 CMESG/GCEDM I am a member of the Canadian Mathematics Education Study Group/Groupe Canadien d’Étude en Didactique des Mathématiques, a group that is inspiring to me in its inclusiveness.